tobyS/indicator-chars/README.md

 Changelog
 -----------

+1.7: Breeze-style icons added, menu made more compact, and restart command moved from Python to Shell script

 1.6: Indicator icon made writable by all to eliminate "sudoers"

 1.5: Merged all scripts as functions in one shell script, minor fixes & enhancements